undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

 The park's defining feature is the pinsapar: the largest concentration of Spanish fir (Abies pinsapo) in the world, covering roughly two thousand hectares on the north-facing slopes below the Torrecilla summit (1,919 m, the highest peak in western Andalusia).
-The pinsapo is a Tertiary relic endemic to a handful of mountain ranges in Málaga and Cádiz — it survived the last ice age here and nowhere else in Spain — and the old-growth stands above Yunquera are unlike anything else in the country.
+The pinsapo is a Tertiary relic endemic to a handful of mountain ranges in Málaga and Cádiz.
+It survived the last ice age here and nowhere else in Spain, and the old-growth stands above Yunquera are unlike anything else in the country.

 When to go